I Bought A 260,000-Mile 'Holy Grail' Jeep Grand Cherokee Sight Unseen From The Middle Of Nowhere. Getting It Home Nearly Broke Me

 Despite this risk, I sent Brandon off in the Chevy to stop by the Advance Auto Parts store in a nearby town to pick up a flywheel that they apparently had in stock.
 If our clutch replacement job took too long, I figured, we may not have time to have the flywheel machined.
 And even if we did, the flywheel may be in bad shape, so I figured having a good flywheel on hand was a smart move, just in case.

 Brandon drove off to the store, and Anthony and I buckled up in the Jeep’s front seats.
-I’d never driven a vehicle with a slipping clutch, so this was going to be interesting, especially since Anthony and I might soon end up stranded in the middle of nowhere waiting for Brandon to bail us out.
+I’d never piloted a vehicle with a slipping clutch, so this was going to be interesting, especially since Anthony and I might soon end up stranded in the middle of nowhere waiting for Brandon to bail us out.
 Sitting in the ridiculously comfortable cloth seats with integrated headrests like pretty much all cars from the 1990s had (for some reason), I pressed the clutch and yanked the five-speed shifter what felt like a quarter mile to the right and down into reverse.
 I slowly released the clutch, and the Jeep moved!

 Then I shifted up, to the left, and up into first gear, noting the wonderful notchiness of the shifter.
 I let off the clutch slowly, and the Jeep progressed forward!
 I drove up to about 15 or 20 mph, then shifted into second.
 It shifted great, and we were now doing over 25!

-I’d been worrying all week about the Jeep’s clutch possibly being too broken to drive to Anthony’s from Olathe, so I’d devised a plan-of-attack: I’d rev the motor up and shift late so I could avoid pressing the throttle too hard and sending lots of load through the clutch.
+I’d been worrying all week about the Jeep’s clutch possibly being too broken to drive to Anthony’s from Olathe, so I’d devised a plan-of-attack: I’d rev the motor up, and shift late so I could avoid pressing the throttle too hard and sending lots of load through the clutch.

 This trick worked beautifully.
 I usually made sure to let the 4.0-liter hit 3,000 RPM before maneuvering the beautifully-shifting five-speed to its next gear, and the result was that, even on the admittedly moderate hills between Olathe and Grand Junction, the only times I saw a slip involved climbing the steepest grades in fifth gear.

-I babied the Jeep all 50 miles to Grand Junction, having averaged around 55 mph on what was a remarkably smooth (aside from some vibration at around 65 mph), drama-free drive in a shitbox that I’d purchased for only $700, and that I’d expected to be undrivable.
+I babied the Jeep all 50 miles to Grand Junction, averaging around 55 mph on what was a remarkably smooth (aside from some vibration at around 65 mph), drama-free drive in a shitbox that I’d purchased for only $700, and that I’d expected to be undrivable.
 It was not, and I was amazed.
 But then Brandon and I entered wrenching hell.

 Fixing The Grail Was Hell

-Though I managed to limp the “ZJ”-generation Grand Cherokee over 50 miles to Anthony’s house and only slip the clutch once or twice, there was no way in hell I was going to get the 3,600-pound SUV over the Rockies with a bad clutch.
+Though I managed to limp the “ZJ”-generation Grand Cherokee over 50 miles to Anthony’s house, and only slip the clutch once or twice, there was no way in hell I was going to get the 3,600-pound SUV over the Rockies with a bad clutch.
 What’s more, as Anthony had told me after his initial test drive, there was something severely wrong with the steering.
 During my time behind the wheel, I’d heard lots of clunking, and felt a distinct looseness and wandering in the front end.
 Brandon and I clearly had some wrenching to do.

 But we were prepared.
 We’d brought every tool we thought we’d need, I’d ordered parts and tools online and had them shipped out to Anthony’s garage in Grand Junction, we’d asked the nearest car parts store to place a bunch of loaner tools aside so we could pick them all up as soon as we got into town, and we’d studied what it was going to take to swap out the clutch.
-Not to mention, Brandon and I have previous removed and rebuilt transmissions and engines together, so neither of us were worried about the job being above our skill level.
+Not to mention, Brandon and I had previous removed and rebuilt transmissions and engines together, so neither of us were worried about the job being above our skill level.
 What concerned us was time.

 Between snagging the Jeep from Olathe, picking up the tools from the parts store, and borrowing a transmission jack from some friends of Fred Williams of Dirt Everyday (big thanks to Fred for hooking us up), Brandon, Anthony, and I really didn’t start wrenching until about 3 p.m. on Sunday, and Brandon absolutely had to be back in Michigan by Thursday afternoon to catch his flight home for the holidays.
 This meant he and I had to leave Grand Junction by Tuesday afternoon at the very latest.